acdemiralp/concepts.hpp/readme.md

 ### Notes
 - Equivalent functionality will likely be added to the standard in the near future.
 Until then, you can use this.
-- See the related question in [Stack Overflow](https://stackoverflow.com/questions/58067259/will-there-be-a-concept-for-arithmetic-types-in-c-standard-library).
+- See the related question on [Stack Overflow](https://stackoverflow.com/questions/58067259/will-there-be-a-concept-for-arithmetic-types-in-c-standard-library).